CloudLinux has support for the following limits:

 Cached: 67300 kB

-where XXX is user id, could be taken with:
+where XXX is a user id, could be found out by:

 IO limits restrict the data throughput for the customer.
 They are in KB/s.
 When limit is reached, the processes are throttled (put to sleep).
 This makes sure that processes within LVE cannot go over the limit,.
 Yet don't stop working, nor getting killed – they just work slower when the limit is reached.